 Italy » Academic Program

 The Sicily summer program offers a unique opportunity to begin or continue your Italian language study, while learning about the ancient and modern cultures of Italy.
-For this intensive language program, Italian classes focus on the areas of grammar, writing, oral skills, reading and culture.
+For this intensive language program, Italian classes will focus on the areas of grammar, writing, oral skills, reading and culture.
 There will be daily opportunities to use Italian in real-life situations, such as shopping at the market or attending a soccer game.

 Each participant should consult with his or her campus contact to determine how the language and thematic credits will integrate with the home campus curriculum requirements before departure.